College of Business Administration

 Prerequisites: Consent of DBA program director.
 This course synthesizes theoretical and empirical research to provide new insights for public policy and managerial practice.
 Course topics may address contemporary challenges in the global economy, regulatory processes, taxation, management of innovation, management of risk and disruptive events, consequences of international agreements, environmental issues, sustainability of business practices and business alliances, corporate governance, cultural challenges in international business relations, and other contemporary problems specific to students' places of employment.

 Prerequisites: Consent of DBA program director.
-Students develop a formal proposal for their capstone research projects that includes a draft of all parts of the project that precede the data collection.
-This proposal includes research questions or hypotheses based on prior research, and the methodology to be employed for addressing the research questions or corroborating the hypotheses.
+In this course, students will develop a formal proposal for their capstone research projects that includes a draft of all parts of the project that precede the data collection.
+This proposal includes research questions or hypotheses based on prior research and the methodology to be employed for addressing the research questions or corroborating the hypotheses.
 This course will be coordinated by the Academic Director of the DBA Program, and attended by interested faculty, especially those serving as Chairs.
 By the conclusion of this course, each capstone project proposal is approved by a capstone project committee (consisting of the Chair of the capstone project committee and two other members).

 BUS AD 7108 Dissertation Research: 1-6 semester hours